 MA takes off vertically from the helipad and ascends to 2m and stops.
-MA starts backwards into a 5m vertical circle while simultaneously performing a 360° pirouette.
+MA starts backwards into a 5m vertical circle while simultaneously performing a 360° pirouette in either direction.
 At the end of the vertical circle MA comes to a stop at 2m over helipad.
 MA then descends to a landing on the helipad.